WPI Announces Promotions and Tenure Awards for 11 Members of the Faculty

 Scott Jiusto has been promoted to associate professor of interdisciplinary and global studies and granted tenure.
 Jiusto's scholarship, which focuses on energy policy and socio-technical systems change, has been published in leading international journals.
 He directs WPI's Cape Town Project Center, one of the 26 centers in the university's Global Perspective Program.
 His innovative work to coordinate the center's projects, which are focused on transforming the informal South African settlement of Monwabisi Park into a sustainable ecovillage, won him WPI's 2009 Romeo Moruzzi Young Faculty Award, which recognizes innovation in undergraduate education by a young faculty member.
 Juisto earned a BS in social theory, social structure, and change at Empire State College, State University of New York, an MA in geography at University at Albany, and a PhD in geography at Clark University.

 Robert Lindeman has been promoted to associate professor of computer science and granted tenure.
 An accomplished researcher in the areas of virtual reality, human-computer interaction, and wearable computers, Lindeman is co-chairing the IEEE 2010 Conference on Virtual Reality.
-Teaching in both the computer science and interactive media and game development (IMGD) programs, Lindeman, with fellow IMGD faculty member Joshua Rosenstock, received the 2008 Romeo Moruzzi Young Faculty Award for innovative work in course development.
+Teaching in both the Computer Science and Interactive Media & Game Development (IMGD) programs, Lindeman, with fellow IMGD faculty member Joshua Rosenstock, received the 2008 Romeo Moruzzi Young Faculty Award for innovative work in course development.
 He earned a BA in computer science at Brandeis University, an MS in systems management at the University of Southern California, and an ScD in computer science at George Washington University.

 Eunmi Shim has been promoted to associate professor of humanities and arts and granted tenure.
 An authority on American music, particularly ragtime, and the history of jazz, she is the author of the book Lennie Tristano: His Life in Music, which won the 2008 Association for Recorded Sound Collections Awards for Excellence in Historical Recorded Sound and the 2008 Bronze Prize for the Independent Publisher Book Award for Performing Arts.
 A symposium she organized at WPI in 2007 on the Chicago-born jazz pianist, composer, and teacher garnered international interest.
 Shim has contributed to WPI's music curriculum by developing courses in music theory, world music, and ethnomusicology.
 She holds a BS in piano performance from Seoul National University in Korea and an MM and a PhD in musicology from the University of Illinois, Urbana.
 She taught at Stillman College before joining WPI.